jthegedus/svelte-adapter-firebase/README.md

 pnpm i
 ```

-### todo

-- document testing prod output locally with Firebase Emulator
-- create pros/cons comparison of Cloud Functions vs Cloud Run
-- e2e test workflow
-  - on merge to `main`
-  - wait until `workflows/release.yml` is released
-  - use newly published package
-    - to deploy a Cloud Functions example
-    - to deploy a Cloud Run example
-  - test site availability with Playwright (or something similar)
-  - report Lighthouse statistics?
-  - site should be the docs for this adapter

-#### external
+### external contributions

-- Cloud Function validation linked in `utils.js` to two different sources indicates that it is being validated by `firebase-tools` in two separate places.
+- Cloud Function validation code linked in `utils.js` is from two different sources which indicates that it is being validated by `firebase-tools` in two separate places.
 PR a fix there.